 Sanford Rich has served as a director since March 13, 2012.
-Since October 2011, Mr. Rich has served as Chief Executive Officer of In The Car LLC.
+Mr. Rich joined the Pension Benefit Guaranty Corporation as the Chief of Negotiations and Restructing in November 2012.
+From October 2011 to September 2012, Mr. Rich served as Chief Executive Officer of In The Car LLC.
 Mr. Rich served as a director of interclick from August 28, 2007 until June 5, 2009.
 Since January 2008, Mr. Rich has served as Managing Director of Whitemarsh Capital Advisors, a broker-dealer.
 From May 2008 to February 2009, Mr. Rich was a Managing Director with Matrix USA LLC, a broker-dealer.
-From 1995 until January 2008, Mr. Rich was the Senior Vice President of Investments, a Portfolio Manager and a Specialist Manager of High Yield and Convertible Securities Portfolios for institutions at GEM Capital Management, Inc. Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for Ins Pro Technologies (OTC BB: ITCC).
+From 1995 until January 2008, Mr. Rich was the Senior Vice President of Investments, a Portfolio Manager and a Specialist Manager of High Yield and Convertible Securities Portfolios for institutions at GEM Capital Management, Inc. Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTC BB: ITCC).
 Mr. Rich was selected as a director for his 32 years of experience in the financial sector and because he is independent and has experience serving on the audit committees of public companies.